Inevitabby/notes/cs2600/markdown/07 - Vi and Emacs.md

 Popular editors available on most UNIX platforms:
 - `emacs`: Editor with many other capabilities, or vice versa.
-- `nedit`: GUI-style text editor similar to emacs
+- `nedit`: GUI-style text editor similar to Emacs
 - `pico/nano`: Easy beginner editor

 > **History**: `vi`
 > - `ed` was the first editor used by Thompson and Ritchie for many years.
 > - George Coulouris developed an improved version of `ed` on UNIX and called it `em`.
-> - `vi` was developed in 1976 by Bill Joy, a graduate student at UC Berkeley, from the `em`.
+> - `vi` was developed in 1976 by Bill Joy, a graduate student at U.C.
+Berkeley, from the `em`.
 > - `em` was improved-upon by Bill Joy and called `ex` (extended ed) and included with the first release of BSD in 1978.
 > - Second release of BSD in 1979 introduced an executable called `vi` that did little more than open `ex` in visual mode.